Dothraki Relative Clause Structure

 directors have sought constructed languages (conlangs) to give their fictional universes an added element of

 realism.
-As the Internet grows, it continues to foster intense fandom of TV shows, movies, books and other
+As the Internet grows, it continues to foster intense fandom of TV shows, films, books and other

 fantasy media, these fans find it increasingly tempting to immerse themselves in the worlds they love to watch and